Do I need to bring a partner?

-We typically recommend buying dance does by Salsa 3.
+We usually recommend buying dance shoes by Salsa 3.
 Generally this will be a dance shoe with suede soles.
-Proper dance shoes will better allow the intermediate / advanced dancer to better execute precise footwork as well as lessen joint strain.
-If you are in the market to purchase dance shoes but you are uncertain as to what to look for, consult any of the Dance Vancouver staff.
+Proper dance shoes will better allow the intermediate / advanced dancer to better execute precise footwork and lessen joint strain.
+If you are in the market for dance shoes but uncertain as to what to look for, feel free to consult any of the Dance Vancouver staff.

 Looking clean and smelling clean goes a long way to ensure you are well received by your dance partners.
 Simply showering and brushing your teeth is not enough.
 Please be conscientious to use effective deodorant, chewing gum/mints and clean clothing.